What time should I be there?

 Is there a place for vendor tables at your games?

-Sacred Headquarters has very limited space, so we can rarely accommodate vendors at this location.
-The Sacramento Memorial Auditorium has lots of room, and we love having vendors there!
+Sacred Headquarters has very limited space, so we can only accommodate small vendors at this location.
+The Sacramento Memorial Auditorium has lots of room, and we love having lots of vendors there!

 For vendor consideration please contact our game production team 2 weeks before the game you plan to attend.

 SACRED CITY DERBY GIRLS GAME CODE OF CONDUCT